Continuing Medical Education

 “Use it on Monday” Lecture Series

 This recurring lecture series is held for three hours on Saturday mornings at Duke.
 Participants can earn 0.3 IACET CEUs per session.
-Six to eight lectures are held per year.
+Four lectures are held per year.

 Duke Speech Pathology and Audiology staff and outside speakers present topics to Duke staff and members of the community.
 The information is functional and practical, with opportunities for hands-on practice, discussion, and small group interaction.
 The goal of the series is to share advanced practices, provide inexpensive CEUs, and network with professionals in the community.